mahmoudrd/build-maven/README.md

-# build-maven
+# deploy-maven
-builds the project using maven and then archives the artifact
+copy the artifact and depkoy the war file